 What is a Learning Objective

 Based on the work of Mager.

 An objective is a collection of words, symbols, and/or pictures describing one of your important intents.
 An objective will communicate your intent to the degree you describe what the learner will be DOING when demonstrating achievement of the objective, the important conditions of the doing, and the criterion by which achievement will be judged.

-To prepare a useful objective, continue to modify a draft until these questions are answered:
+Once you have followed those steps to create a draft of your learning objective, continue to modify a draft until these questions are answered:

 - What do I want the learners/students to do?

 - What are the important conditions or constraints under which I want them to perform?

 - How well must students perform for me to be satisfied?